code-game-project/go-client/README.md

 	// Try to connect with a previous session. err = socket.RestoreSession("username")
 	if err != nil {
-		// Create a new private game and store its id in 'gameId'. gameId, err := socket.Create(false)
+		// Create a new public game and store its id in 'gameId'. gameId, err := socket.Create(true)
 		if err != nil {
 			log.Fatalf("failed to create game: %s", err)
 		}